ialonsolinares/Football-Scouting-using-Machine-Learning-with-PySpark/README.md

 # Football Scouting using Machine Learning with PySpark
-- Based on Transfermarkt Player Values & APIFootball.com Player Stats
+- Based on Transfermarkt Player Values & APIFootball.com Player Stats, inspired by the methodology of the movie Moneyball

 This repo contains the files to replicate a way of doing real football scouting: collecting all the transfermarkt player values and the player statistics of APIfootball.com.